-- A student may not be selected for or hold any office, either elective or appointive, unless he meets the following requirements: (a) Have a cumulative grade point average of 2.0; (b) Not be on academic probation; (c) Not have failed a course the preceding semester.
+- 1. A student may not be selected for or hold any office, either elective or appointive, unless he meets the following requirements: (a) Have a cumulative grade point average of 2.0; (b) Not be on academic warning.
 These regulations apply to honorary positions such as Homecoming or Kanza Queens. - 2.
 A student shall hold no more than four offices at a time.